Light speed memory as a local observable for soft hairs

 to re-write the Minkowski metric as

 In this coordinate, $z$ runs over the whole complex plane, north pole is at $z=0$, equator is at $z\bar z=1$, and south pole is at $z\to \infty$.
 It is easy to check that in this coordinate, the speed of light is kept intact, and is equal to the constant $1$.
-To this end, we should replace $\mrd u$ in the metric \eqref{ASG metric} by $\mrd u = \mrd t - \mrd r$, because the time in our space+time decomposition is $t$:
+Let us check this for radial light rays, as well as tangential light rays on equator.
+For the radial light rays $\mrd z=\mrd \bar z=0$.
+The speed of light is defined via derivative of radial length element with respect to time, which is ${\mrd r}/{\mrd t}$.
+The relation $\mrd u = \mrd t - \mrd r$ and the null condition $\mrd s^2=0$ in the metric \eqref{ASG metric} yields ${\mrd r}/{\mrd t}=1$, which is the expected speed of light.
+For the tangential light rays on equator, $z\bar z=1$ and $\mrd r=0$.
+Accordingly, $\mrd u = \mrd t$, and so the $u$ coordinate can be used as the time coordinate in calculation of light speed.
+Besides, on the equator $\gamma_{z \bar z}=1/2$, and the spatial line element is equal to $ \sqrt{r^2 \mrd z \mrd \bar z}$.
+Hence, the speed of light is read to be $ \sqrt{r^2 \mrd z \mrd \bar z}/\mrd u$.
+Requesting $\mrd s^2=0$ in the metric \eqref{ASG metric}, provides